Crowning moment for Carnatic music

-HYDERABAD: King Charles III, the King of the United Kingdom, bestowed the prestigious Member of the Order of the British Empire (MBE) upon the acclaimed violinist, Dr Jyotsna Srikanth, during his birthday honours list on December 12, 2023, at Windsor Castle, UK.
+CHENNAI: His Majesty King Charles III, the King of the United Kingdom, bestowed the prestigious Member of the Order of the British Empire (MBE) upon the acclaimed violinist, Jyotsna Srikanth, during his birthday honours list on December 12, 2023, at Windsor Castle, UK.
 This recognition, the third-highest civilian award in the UK, acknowledges her outstanding contribution to music on an international scale.

 Hailing from Bengaluru, Jyotsna holds the distinction of being the first Carnatic musician and performer to receive this esteemed accolade.
-Renowned for her versatility in Carnatic music and seamless collaborations across genres, Dr Jyotsna Srikanth shares insights into her journey to the global stage and unveils details about her upcoming projects in a conversation with City Express.
+Renowned for her versatility in Carnatic music and seamless collaborations across genres, Jyotsna shares insights into her journey to the global stage and unveils details about her upcoming projects in a conversation with CE.

 How did your musical journey commence?